Notifying Senior Accounting Officer details to HMRC: time limits for notification

 - their Assistant Director in Mid-sized Business.

-If an extension is agreed, the CRM or CET must confirm this to the company in writing.
+If an extension is agreed, the CCM or CET must confirm this to the company in writing.